aharita/engineer-to-leader/docs/manager-to-director/module-3/index.md

 *AWS is not a charity.*

 Your cloud bill is your second biggest expense after salaries.
+It haunts your dreams.
 If you let it grow unchecked, you are burning the company's runway.
 AWS Sales Reps love sloppy Directors.
 Don't be their favorite customer.
+They will send you a fruit basket while extracting your budget.

 **Real-world scenarios:**